Deep regularization networks for inverse problems with noisy operators: Implementation and results

-Here, $\langle\Delta\hat{\mathfrak{J}}_{\text{img}}\rangle(t)$ and $\langle\Delta\hat{\mathfrak{V}}_{\text{img}}\rangle(t)$ signify the rms of normal loss variations within $[t_\circ \,\,\, t)$ wherein $t_\circ = \max(t-N_{\text{rms}}, \text{epoch1})$ with $N_{\text{rms}} = 10000$ and $\text{epoch1} = 2000$.
-Note that when the domain is simple (e.g., at $t_1$) and the approximate Morozov threshold $\eta_\circ$ is close to its optimal value (see Table~\ref{MT}), Step 2 of training stops at the first epoch as the validation loss does not reflect any improvements even though the training loss decreases by $20\%$.
 Fig.~\ref{abMNN} compares the optimal Morozov maps $\alpha_{\text{ \emph{M}}}$ of Fig.~\ref{M0} on the dense search grid (of $100 \times 100$ sampling points) with the regularization maps $\alpha_{\text{ \emph{NN}}}^{b_1}$ and $\alpha_{\text{ \emph{NN}}}^{b_2}$ generated by basic R-Nets on the same grid at the end of training Steps 1 and 2, respectively.
 The affiliated LSM reconstructions are shown in Fig.~\ref{lbMNN}.
 It is evident from Fig.~\ref{abMNN} (b) that basic R-Nets have a mediocre generalizability.
 In other words, the network, whose prediction perfectly matches $\alpha_{\text{ \emph{M}}}$ on the reduced training grid by the end of Step 1 (at $\text{t} = 2000$), produces a noisy regularization map on the dense search grid.
 The artifacts are suppressed in Step 2 of training to a limited extent.
 The basic R-Net's generalization errors are reflected in the LSM images of Fig.~\ref{lbMNN} in the form of elevated background fluctuations.
 To have a more quantitative measure of image quality, we introduce the contrast metrics.
 For this purpose, each LSM image is first dissected into the ``defect" and ``background" regions as depicted in Fig.~\ref{cl}.
 The ``background" refers to the area excluding the immediate vicinity of the reconstructed scatterers, while the ``defect" is its complement on the search grid i.e., image support.
 In this setting, the contrast measure ${\mathfrak{C}_{\text{ mn}}}$ (\emph{resp}.~${\mathfrak{C}_{\text{ mx}}}$) is defined by the ratio of the mean (\emph{resp}.~maximum) indicator value within the defect region (i.e., a neighborhood of the recovered scatterers) to the root-mean-square of the LSM imaging indicator over the background region.

 This definition may be interpreted as an approximation of the Weber's contrast~\cite{avat2023,otsu1975},

 wherein $I$ represents the intensity of the object, while $I_b$ is the background intensity.
 On assuming $I_b <\!\!< I$, $W_c \sim {I}/{I_b}$.
 Now, if $I_b$ is specified by the rms of indicator values in the background region and $I$ represents the indicator value at every sampling point in the defect region, then the adopted contrast metrics may be described by ${\mathfrak{C}_{\text{ mn}}} = \text{mean}({I}/{I_b})$ and ${\mathfrak{C}_{\text{ mx}}} = \norms{\!{I}/{I_b}\!}_{\infty}$.
 This metric is intuitive and is inspired by the human visual system's relative sense of contrast~\cite{avat2023,otsu1975}.
 A higher value of the contrast metric means that the object is more distinguishable from its background. rms is a common statistical metric for quantifying signal fluctuations relative to background noise in imaging applications~\cite{zhang2018,szab2013}.